rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 ## Step 1: *identifying Azure compatibility modifications*
 This script diffs the latest version of modified (*model*) DBs against their original (*base*) state and outputs a list of SQL objects changed for migration.
 We will need this list to limit our search for changes in production to those objects only.
 Any other production changes will carry over to Azure as-is.

-This script should be run from the solution root because it expects database repositories to be in `./db/db_name` folders.
+This and all the other scripts in this guide should be run from the solution root because they expect database repositories to be in `./db/db_name` folders.

 **Required input vars**:
 * `$diffDBs` - an array with DB names, e.g. `$diffDBs = @("central", "helpdesk", "reporting")`